 Editor’s Note: This post was originally published on October 27, 2013.
 It’s been updated with new images and more helpful tips on September 26, 2022, and republished on July 12, 2023.

-We appreciate the five-star rating.😊 Thank you for trying Nami’s recipe!
+Hi, Kira!
+Thank you very much for trying Nami’s recipe!